amartyachowdhury/Cypress-Application/README.md

 # Cypress - Community Problem Reporting Application

 A full-stack web application that allows citizens to report and track local issues in their community.
-Built with modern web technologies and Supabase.
+Built with modern web technologies and MongoDB.

 ## Features

 ### User Features
-- 🔐 User Authentication (Supabase Auth)
+- 🔐 User Authentication (JWT)
 - 📝 Submit Reports with Location
 - 🗺️ Interactive Map View
 - 📊 Personal Report Management